Galsan0308/Galsan0308/README.md

 ###
 <h2>Status</h2>

-👩‍💻 I'm currently working on...
+👩‍💻 I'm currently working on... <br />
-📖 I'm currently learning on Cyber Security, 3D Game Development 👨‍🎓 I'm currently studying for a bachelor at the National university of Mongolia
+📖 I'm currently learning on Cyber Security, 3D Game Development <br />
+👨‍🎓 I'm currently studying for a bachelor at the National university of Mongolia